mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 </template>
 ```

-The component will accept **currentPage** and **pageCount** properties from the parent component and emit proper actions back to the parent when the next / previous button is clicked.
-It will also be responsible for disabling buttons when we are on the first or last page not to go out of the existing collection.
+The component will accept **currentPage** and **pageCount** properties from the parent component and emit proper actions back to the parent when the next or previous button is clicked.
+It will also be responsible for disabling buttons when we are on the first or last page to prevent moving out of the existing collection.

 ```js
 // BasePagination.vue